melinaverger/maddlib/README.md

 python3 -m pip install maddlib
 ```

-If an error occurs, please check first that your Python version is greater than 3.10.4.
+If an error occurs, please check first your Python version is greater than 3.10.4.

 ## Reference